 Located in Faridabad, Haryana, Dhauj is roughly 25 kilometers away from South Delhi.
 It is home to the Aravali Mountains that begin in Delhi and pass through southern Haryana.
 The range further extends to the state of Rajasthan across the west and ends in Gujarat.

 Dhauj has long been a landing place for climbers in and around Delhi.
 Decades of taxing work and effort by veteran climbers has been poured into the making of the “Guide to Rock Climbing in and around Delhi,” a book authored and consolidated by Mohit Oberoi.
+A name that comes up a lot in the Indian Climbing Scene and rightly so.
 The book has over 270 routes rated between 5.4 to 5.12a.
 The grades follow the Yosemite Decimal System.

 Now, as far as “Mo” goes, who is Mo and why is it imperative to keep in mind his work around Dhauj?